Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 If you break your radius, you might need surgery to fix it and physical therapy to regain strength and movement.

-Because the radius is connected to many muscles and nerves, an injury to it can impact these as well.
+Because the radius is connected to many muscles and nerves, an injury can also impact these.

 Your radius has several important functions: